Econometrics: Methods

 Applied econometrics uses theoretical econometrics and real-world data for assessing economic theories, developing econometric models, analysing economic history, and forecasting.

 Econometrics uses standard statistical models to study economic questions, but most often these are based on observational data, rather than data from controlled experiments.
-In this, the design of observational studies in econometrics is similar to the design of studies in other observational disciplines, such as astronomy, epidemiology, sociology and political science.
-Analysis of data from an observational study is guided by the study protocol, although exploratory data analysis may be useful for generating new hypotheses.
+In this, the design of observational studies in econometrics is similar to the design of studies in other observational disciplines, such as astronomy, epidemiology, sociology, and political science.
+The study protocol guides analysis of data from an observational study, although exploratory data analysis may be useful for generating new hypotheses.
 Economics often analyses systems of equations and inequalities, such as supply and demand hypothesized to be in equilibrium.
 Consequently, the field of econometrics has developed methods for identification and estimation of simultaneous equations models.
-These methods are analogous to methods used in other areas of science, such as the field of system identification in systems analysis and control theory.
+These methods are analogous to those used in other areas of science, such as system identification in systems analysis and control theory.
 Such methods may allow researchers to estimate models and investigate their empirical consequences, without directly manipulating the system.

 In the absence of evidence from controlled experiments, econometricians often seek illuminating natural experiments or apply quasi-experimental methods to draw credible causal inference.
 The methods include regression discontinuity design, instrumental variables, and difference-in-differences.